 Celebration of OLVM’s 100th

 anniversary begins at Victory Noll

-Our Lady of Victory Missionary Sisters officially began a year-long celebration of their 100th anniversary with a series of events this week.
+Our Lady of Victory Missionary Sisters officially began a year-long celebration of their 100th anniversary with a series of events starting on Tuesday, August 4, 2021.

 VISIT THE ARCHIVES